Stephboss9/Stephboss9/README.md

 ### Welcome everybody, I'm Stephane 👋
-I'm a 21 y/o passionate about full stack software development who has fun building beautiful and functional web experiences.
+I'm 21 y/o and passionate about full-stack web development with more of a focus on the front end.
+I take pride in building functional and visually appealing web experiences.
-I'm also a senior computer science major and math minor at the University of Maryland, College Park.
+Currently pursuing a Bachelors degree in computer science and a math minor at the Universty of Maryland, College Park.

  ## 👨🏾‍💻 Current endeavors
-I'm currently on my college winter break and working on:
+This is what I'm working on at the moment during my college winter break:
 * Technical interview preparation: Reviewing my data structures & algorithms and practicing programming challenges through LeetCode
 * Planning/building a new side project to learn new web technologies, master my skillset, and have fun (still in the planning phase)
 * Using all my accumulated knowledge and skills to fix and refactor some of my old projects 😂